 The Company maintains an unfunded, non-qualified deferred compensation plan for the benefit of a select group of management or highly compensated employees.
 Assets of the plan are held in a rabbi trust, which are subject to additional risk of loss in the event of bankruptcy or insolvency of the Company.
-The deferred compensation liability as of December 31, 2023 and 2022 was \$10,188 and \$8,543, respectively, and was included in "Other long-term obligations" on the Company's balance sheet.
-The related rabbi trust assets were \$10,188 and \$8,547 as of December 31, 2023 and 2022, respectively, and were included in "Other non-current assets" on the Company's consolidated balance sheets.
+The deferred compensation liability was \$11,470 as of December 31, 2024, of which \$11,449 was included in "Other long-term obligations" and \$21 was included in "Accrued compensation and other benefits" on the Company's consolidated balance sheets.
+The deferred compensation liability was \$10,188 as of December 31, 2023 and was included in "Other long-term obligations" on the Company's consolidated balance sheets.
+The related assets of the irrevocable trust funds (also known as "rabbi trust funds") were \$11,465 and \$10,188 as of December 31, 2024 and 2023, respectively, and were included in "Other non-current assets" on the Company's consolidated balance sheets.